Donnie Nelson: Dallas Mavericks

-Key pieces of the modern Mavericks roster were once again assembled through impressive trades and Draft night success orchestrated by Nelson.
-A promising young core of the team came together when 2018 All-Star Kristaps Porziņģis was acquired in a 2019 trade-deadline deal with the New York Knicks.
-He was paired with fast-rising sensation Luka Dončić, the nearly unanimous 2019 Rookie of the Year, acquired through a draft-night trade with the Atlanta Hawks in 2018.
-Jalen Brunson was also selected by Nelson with the 33rd pick of the 2018 Draft.
-Nelson's 2018 Draft selections of both Doncic and Brunson has been called one of the greatest drafts in NBA history.
-Porzingis (trade), Brunson (free agency), and Doncic (trade) all departed Dallas under new leadership, after Nelson's tenure with the Mavericks ended.
-Porzingis went on to become an NBA Champion as the Boston Celtic's starting center (defeating Dallas), Brunson is a two-time All-Star and All-NBA 2nd Team selection with the New York Knicks, and Doncic has become a global superstar after posting 5 All-NBA 1st Team seasons by the age of 25, which is the second most in NBA history behind LeBron James.
+Nelson continued to shape the Mavericks roster through undervalued draft picks and assertive trades.
+A young core of the team came together after 2018 All-Star Kristaps Porziņģis was acquired in a 2019 trade-deadline deal with the New York Knicks.
+He was paired with Luka Dončić, the near-unanimous 2019 Rookie of the Year, who was acquired through a draft-night trade with the Atlanta Hawks in 2018.
+Nelson also selected Jalen Brunson with the 33rd pick of the 2018 Draft.
+The 2018 Draft selection of Dončić and Brunson has been called one of the greatest draft classes in NBA history.
+Porziņģis (trade), Brunson (free agency), and Dončić (trade) all departed Dallas after Nelson's tenure with the Mavericks ended.
+Porziņģis went on to become an NBA Champion as the starting center of the Boston Celtics (defeating Dallas), Brunson is a three-time All-Star and the 2026 NBA Finals MVP with the New York Knicks, and Dončić has become a global superstar after posting 5 All-NBA 1st Team seasons by the age of 25, the second most in NBA history behind LeBron James.

-Nelson has earned a reputation in basketball as arguably the greatest international scout of all-time considering his groundbreaking involvement in Eastern Europe (Marčiulionis) and China (Wang) combined with his role in acquiring future MVPs Steve Nash (Canada) and Dirk Nowitzki (Germany), All-Star Kristaps Porziņģis (Latvia), and five-time All-Star Luka Dončić (Slovenia).
-He also famously advocated for the Mavericks to draft future MVP Giannis Antetokounmpo (Greece) in 2013, only to be rebuffed by owner Mark Cuban.
+Nelson has earned a reputation in basketball as an accomplished international scout considering his involvement in Eastern Europe (Marčiulionis) and China (Wang) combined with his role in acquiring future MVPs Steve Nash (Canada) and Dirk Nowitzki (Germany), All-Star Kristaps Porziņģis (Latvia), and five-time All-Star Luka Dončić (Slovenia).
+He also advocated for the Mavericks to draft future MVP Giannis Antetokounmpo (Greece) in 2013, only to be rebuffed by owner Mark Cuban.

 As the Mavericks established an NBA G League (D-League) team in Frisco, Texas, a suburb north of Dallas, Nelson was named co-owner.
 The Texas Legends began to play in the 2010–11 season, and became the first male professional team coached by a woman, Nancy Lieberman.

 In 2020, Nelson finished in 8th place for the Executive of the Year Award.

 Nelson and the Mavericks "mutually agreed to part ways" on June 16, 2021, ending Nelson's 24-year tenure with the franchise.